Aprepitant (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - You should not receive this medicine together with pimozide.

 - Some medicines can affect how aprepitant works.
 Tell your doctor if you are using any of the following:

 - Carbamazepine, clarithromycin, dexamethasone, diltiazem, itraconazole, ketoconazole, methylprednisolone, nefazodone, nelfinavir, phenytoin, rifampin, ritonavir, troleandomycin

 - Cancer medicines (including ifosfamide, vinblastine, vincristine)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease or blood clotting problems.
+- Tell your doctor if you are breastfeeding, or if you have liver disease or blood clotting problems.

 Possible Side Effects While Using This Medicine: